Scrambling Without Chaos in Random Free-Fermionic Systems: Tripartite Mutual Information

 In Fig.~\ref{fig:I3}, we illustrate the behavior of the TMI in our random integrable fermionic models.
 We divide the total system into four adjacent pieces denoted by $A_i$ where $i=1,2,3,4$ and study $I(A_1:A_2:A_3)$.
 In all cases, the dynamics is studied after a quantum quench, with the initial (pre-quench) state, $\ket{\psi_0}$, chosen as the ground state of the Ising Hamiltonian with the transverse magnetic field shifted by one unit, i.e. $h_c+1$, where $h_c$ denotes the critical value of $h$.
 This initial state is evolved by our random Hamiltonians.
 The upper panel corresponds to local models.
 For the clean Ising chain (without randomness), the TMI initially takes negative values and later rises, exhibiting periodic revivals due to entanglement revivals in a finite system (see, e.g., \cite{PhysRevLett.112.220401}).
-In contrast, on an infinite lattice, the TMI eventually becomes positive and remains so, mirroring the behavior observed in the clean harmonic lattice model of \cite{Mollabashi:2024gik}.
+In contrast, on an infinite lattice, the TMI saturates to zero.
 Here, however, we restrict ourselves to finite systems to make meaningful comparisons with the disordered models.
 For the random Ising chain, we observe that increasing the width of the coupling distribution $J_i$ gradually suppresses the oscillatory behavior, which eventually disappears for $J_i \in (1,3)$.
 Notably, the saturation value of $-I_3$ is larger for the narrower distribution $J_i \in (1.5,2.5)$ than for $J_i \in (1,3)$.
 This behavior can be understood in light of the results presented in Section~\ref{sec:level}, where we show that the level statistics ratio of the single-particle sector corresponding to $J_i \in (1.5,2.5)$ is closer to a chaotic level statistics ratio, compared to that of $J_i \in (1,3)$.